arrayfire/arrayfire/docs/pages/indexing.md

 If an array was indexed using a scalar, af::seq or af::span, then the resulting array will reference the original data IF the first dimension is continuous.
-The following indexing approaches will not allocate additional memory.
+The following lines will not allocate additional memory.

 \snippet test/index.cpp index_tutorial_references